 I began this work with Nicole Westmarland in 2012 when we investigated the experiences of Lucy who is a survivor of child rape and other forms of sexual abuse.
 Lucy participated in a restorative justice conference and her positive experience, and the insights from the other professionals involved in the conference, suggests the possibility that restorative justice may provide some measure of justice for survivors of sexual violence.
 Lucy’s experiences changed my approach and has influenced my work ever since.
-You can read our research briefing which summarises Lucy’s experiences and our research findings (left), as well as reading the academic article here (and link below).
+You can read our research briefing which summarises Lucy’s experiences and our research findings (left), as well as reading the full research findings and academic article here.

 Debating restorative justice: presentations and lectures

 Over the last few years, I’ve given presentations on this research at many different conferences and workshops with survivors, voluntary sector workers and policy makers.
-Some of these presentations are available at the button/link below.
+Some of these presentations are available here.

 On 22nd March 2017, I discussed this topic with Katy Mathieson from the Scottish Women’s Rights Centre and Dr Marie Keenan of UCD.

 Influencing Policy Changes

 Evidence before Select Committee on Wednesday 4th May 2016